MicrosoftDocs/windows-itpro-docs/windows/keep-secure/configure-extension-file-exclusions-windows-defender-antivirus.md

 author: iaanw
 ---

-# Configure and validate exclusions based on file name, extension, and folder location
+# Configure and validate exclusions based on file extension and folder location

 **Applies to:**